 There are few we-just-tied-the-knot experiences more special—or Instagram-worthy—than spending the night cuddled up under the Northern Lights.
-Guests at Ruka Ski Chalets in Finnish Lapland spend a day on the trails before hunting the natural light phenomenon by snow shoe, sledge ride, or snowmobile.
-The chalet hotel is built right in the heart of Rukatunturi mountain, a short walk from the pedestrian village, and each private apartment is decked out in modern Scandinavian-style decor with a full kitchen, balcony (some featuring outdoor hot tubs), and a bathroom with your very own sauna.
+Guests at Ruka Ski Chalets in Finnish Lapland spend a day on the trails before hunting the natural light phenomenon by snowshoe, sleigh ride, or snowmobile.
+The chalet hotel is built right in the heart of Rukatunturi mountain, a short walk from the pedestrian village, and each private apartment is decked out in modern Scandinavian-style decor with a full kitchen, balcony (some with outdoor hot tubs), and a bathroom with your very own sauna.
 Don’t miss the local wild food—think sautéed reindeer and elk tenderloin—at the property’s Restaurant Rukan Kuksa.

 With additional reporting by Kristen Boatright.